syncfusion-content/js-api-docs/api/js/ejRTE.md

 ### getDocument()
 {:#methods:getDocument}

-Gets the HTML string from the RTE control.
+Gets the Document from the RTE control.

 #### Returns: Document